 How much does a class/course cost?

-Fees charged for adult learning courses are included in the course details on the online directory of classes and courses.
-Some discounts may be available and some family learning workshops are free.
+Fees charged for adult learning courses vary – fees for individual courses are included in the course details in our online brochure or our online directory of classes and courses.

 Job Seekers Allowance (JSA)

 Child Tax Credit

 Courses are free to those taking part in Family Maths, Family Language and Family English or adult maths and English courses below level 2.

 The centre where you enrol can give you more information about fees payable.